VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

-While reading the code may still be the best way to understand the adapter working details, this section will try and describe the RESTful services exposed by the module in a simple and more accessible way.
+While reading the code may still be the best way to understand the adapter working details, this section will try and describe the RESTful services exposed by the module in a simple and accessible way.

-Below the responses formats on success case are described.
-In case of failure almost all the REST endpoints return a generic HTTP code (400 for bad request and 500 for internal error) and JSON body describing the error more precisely.
+The following subsections include the format of the responses sent by the adapter in case of success.
+In case of failure almost all the REST endpoints return a generic HTTP code (400 for bad request and 500 for internal error) and a JSON body describing the error more precisely.
 An example of error response is the following:

 ```json
 {